churchjg/Project3_fix/README.md

 ## Unsolved Problems
-#1 I tried but could not find out how to make the scroll button show up within the modal.
-Sometimes the text inside of the modal (the recipe) will become to big for the modal and overflow.
-I want to make sure I can create a scroll box for this in the future.

-#2 For some reason, the middle column of my CSS grid layout will not respond to the "mouseover" event I have created.
+#1  For some reason, the middle column of my CSS grid layout will not respond to the "mouseover" event I have created.
 I spent a lot of time trying to remedy this but could not figure it out.

-#3 This site is not responsive but I have a clear idea of how I would like to make it responsive.
+#2 This site is not responsive but I have a clear idea of how I would like to make it responsive.

 ## Built With